24 days of Rust - diesel

 Let's add tags to our photos!
 PostgreSQL has a data type that's perfect for

 this purpose - arrays (of text).
-Since migrations in diesel
+Since migrations in diesel are just

 SQL code, let's add the column first.